 Never click on suspicious links:

-Therefore, whenever you receive any messages or email with suspicious links, ask the sender to confirm it by calling over the phone.
+Therefore, whenever you receive any messages or emails with suspicious links, ask the sender to confirm them by calling over the phone.
 Even then, if you feel that something is wrong with the link, avoid clicking it and delete it from your device.